bkircher/foo-cpp/README.md

 and start coding.

 ## Supported Compilers
-Should work with the following compilers
+Should work with the latest compilers, starting with

 * Visual Studio 2017
 * Clang 5.0 with libc++
 * GCC 7 with libstdc++

-Note macOS users: only clang++ installed via Homebrew package manager is known to work.
+Note macOS users: only Clang installed via Homebrew package manager is known to work.
 AppleClang is currently not supported.

 ## Step-by-step
 Create a shallow clone of this repository with a history truncated to only the